JosDaw/StoryKorean/README.md

 ## Usage
 This project can be converted to other languages (such as French, Japanese, etc.) by following the format of the storyList.js JSON
+To use, simply fork the project and type 'npm install' in the terminal.

 ## Dependencies
 - react-router-dom